 I am not against nuclear power in New Zealand if a robust economic case can be supported for its use, relative to other generation sources.
 This case would, of course, have to internalise the probability of a nuclear disaster multiplied by the expected costs of such a disaster, and also the real difficulties of disposing of nuclear waste.
+On 26 April 1986 in Chernobyl there was a nuclear power plant explosion, that is one thing that I worry would happen here.
+But is Chernobyl safe now?
+From research I read that they got rid of the topsoil and put new soil down, except they were not able to do that around the trees.
+So if you stay on the paths it has very little radiation.
 On the other hand, the emissions of alternatives (such as coal thermal generation) would need to be internalised as a negative for them in comparison to nuclear.

 I support analysis that works to such a framework as being a crude but generally good way to rank alternative generation sources, taking into account all of the many pros and cons of each.
 Unfortunately, most New Zealanders seem to think that because the only raw materials used in generating power from nuclear is a plant and a bit of Uranium, it must be cheap in comparison to a wind farm or photovoltaic (solar) generation, let alone coal or other thermal generation sources – which in New Zealand just is not true.
 This was best exemplified by a column by Michael Laws in yesterdays Sunday Star Times.
 Besides describing George W Bush as a very smart man, it suggested that nuclear was more cost effective than wind power and geothermal power (among others), and that an oil price of $2million a barrel was needed to justify the costs of marine energy (plain wrong) and that solar is not an opportunity for future generation (actually, solar is currently non-viable, but not anywhere near as what Mr Laws suggests.
 In 10-15 years it will probably be a goer).